 How a baby drinks from a bottle is very different from how he drinks from the breast.
 Also, when a baby drinks from a bottle he gets milk more immediately upon sucking and gets more of a consistent flow.
 A baby who has been drinking from a bottle may have gotten used to these things and may refuse to breastfeed as a result.

 Skin-to-skin contact and allowing your baby to find your breasts on his own may be enough to help overcome this problem.

 Sometimes, a baby might get used to the way he is held when given the bottle.
 If so, holding him in the same position for breastfeeds can help.
 This might mean holding him in a cradle hold when he feeds from one breast and then in the football (underarm) hold when feeding from the other breast.

 If your baby is used to the immediacy of flow from a bottle, expressing to get your milk flowing before trying to offer your baby a breastfeed can help.
 Then, once your baby starts sucking, breast compressions can help to keep up a good flow of milk to your baby.

 Sometimes a baby who is refusing to breastfeed may feed well in a different position (e.g. lying down or the underarm hold).
 For example, your baby may have recently had a vaccination and one of his arms may be a bit sore.
-So feeding in a different position may help to take pressure of that arm.
+So feeding in a different position may help to take the pressure off that arm.
 Some babies that have had a difficult or assisted birth may benefit from a visit to an osteopath who specialises in babies.

-In hot weather some babies might refuse or be extra fussy with feeds.
-Feeding in a cooler part of the house or in an air conditioned shopping centre might help.
+In hot weather, some babies might refuse or be extra fussy with feeds.
+Feeding in a cooler part of the house or in an air-conditioned shopping centre might help.
 Feeding while lying down with your baby next to you could help too as there will be less body contact between you both.